makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

   * reading comprehension (Hirschman+ 1999) and
   * recognizing textual entailment (Dagan+ 2013), and even more so in
-  * tasks dedicated to commonsense reasoning such as the Winograd schema challenge (Levesque+ 2012).
+  * tasks dedicated to commonsense reasoning such as the Winograd schema challenge (Levesque+ 2012)
 * Most current NLU models rely on pretrained language models
-  * standard practice is to fine-tune a pre-trained LM on task-specific data.
+  * standard practice is to fine-tune a pre-trained LM on task-specific data
   * Alternatively, LM score is used to rank answer choices in a zero-shot setup (Wang+ 2019; Bosselut and Choi, 2019)
   * In both setups, improvement greatly due to the world knowledge in LMs